By: Darrian Breedlove, Content Writer on February 24th, 2023

 Here are some of the ways that hackers target your printer:

 - Through existing images on a hard disk: All documents that pass through the print device are stored within the hard disk drive.
-Therefore, if the system is breached, then all the information embedded within the hard disk drive can be obtained.
+Therefore, all the information embedded within the hard disk drive can be obtained if the system is breached.

 - MFP functions that lack security: If your printers lack security functions, this will allow people who are unauthorized to infiltrate the system, leading the hacker to reroute print jobs, save documents, or download confidential scanned documents.

 - Network Security Risk: Unsecured networks leave the jobs in the print queue sitting unprotected.
-For example, if a network port is open, a user from the outside can obtain confidential information from this print queue.
+For example, suppose a network port is open.
+In that case, a user from the outside can obtain confidential information from this print queue.

 How Do I Secure my Printers?

-Today, businesses are becoming more aware of print hacking, and thus more knowledgeable.
-On average, 11% of IT funds are allocated towards print security measures.
+Today, businesses are becoming more aware of print hacking and, thus, more knowledgeable.
+On average, 11% of IT funds are allocated toward print security measures.
 Although the cost of securing your print can be expensive, the cost of getting hacked is much greater.

 Here are some ways to keep your printer secure: